-- 04 Shanmugam Kasinathan hand-crafting a 'M' thaali using simple tools (tweezer), 2018 Courtesy of National Heritage Board - 05 A South Indian wedding necklace with a pendant on sacred threads, c.
+- 04 Shanmugam Kasinathan hand-crafting a 'N' thaali using simple tools (tweezer), 2018 Courtesy of National Heritage Board - 05 A South Indian wedding necklace with a pendant on sacred threads, c.
 20th century Courtesy of the Indian Heritage Centre, National Heritage Board - 06 Example of 10 Thaali, top row contains 'M' style thaali.
 Cross motifs suggest that this was made for a Christian client (top row, second from left), 2015 Collection of Indian Heritage Centre, courtesy of National Heritage Board of all."19 Both the purchase and creation of wedding jewellery pieces are timed to occur during auspicious periods.20 Beyond matrimonial celebrations, the expert crafting of the goldsmith also features in coming-ofage ceremonies such as the karnapushanam ceremony, which involves ear-piercing for boys and girls.21

-- 07 Shanmugam Kasinathan (extreme right, owner and goldsmith) with his employees in his shopfront of ASK Jewellery, 2018 Courtesy of National - using the blowtorch to heat the jewellery, 2018 Courtesy of National Heritage Board
+07 Shanmugam Kasinathan (extreme right, owner and goldsmith) with his employees in his shopfront of ASK Jewellery, 2018 Courtesy of National Heritage Board